 5 ounces sunflower sprouts or pea shoots, alfalfa sprouts or other greens

 In sauté pan over medium heat, combine shallots and butter.
 Cover and cook 10 minutes until shallots are soft.
 Add wine and cook, uncovered about 10 minutes or until wine is evaporated.
-Add cream and Fontina Cheese and cook over medium heat, stirring, until creamy.
+Add cream and fontina and cook over medium heat, stirring, until creamy.
 Keep warm.
 Serve fonduta spooned over panini, or as a dip for fresh pears.